 Local Funding Outside of KCRHA Purview

 In addition to the funding sources outlined above, King County cities directly invest in a wide range of human services.
-This includes, but is not limited to, funding for programs that serve individuals experiencing homelessness and/or at risk of homelessness, such as shelter, outreach, and rental assistance.
+This includes, but is not limited to, funding for programs that serve individuals experiencing homelessness and/or at risk of homelessness, such as shelter, outreach programs, and rental assistance.
 Funding is awarded on a biennial basis and is primarily allocated through the cities’ general fund budgets.

 Further, some cities have utilized one-time funding such as the American Rescue Plan Act (ARPA) and funding tools enacted by the State Legislature such as HB1590 to address local human service needs.
 Outside of the existing interlocal agreements held with the North King County Cities, the City of Seattle, and King County, these local funds are not currently administered by KCRHA.
 Across King County, agencies rely on a variety of funding sources, including county, city, KCRHA, foundations, and private donations to keep their doors open.